Christianity in the ante-Nicene period

-While the Jewish Christian church was centered in Jerusalem in the first century, Gentile Christianity became decentralized in the second century.
-Various local and provincial ancient church councils were held during this period, with the decisions meeting varying degrees of acceptance by different Christian groups.
-Major figures of the second century who were later declared by the developing proto-orthodoxy to be heretics were Marcion, Valentinius, and Montanus.
+During the ante-Nicene period, various local and provincial ancient Church councils were held during this period, with the decisions meeting varying degrees of acceptance by different Christian groups.
+Major Christian figures of the 2nd century who were later declared by the developing proto-Orthodox faction to be heretics were Marcion, Montanus, and Valentinus.
+In the 4th and 5th centuries AD, after centuries of intermittent persecution, proto-Orthodox Christianity experienced both pressure and recognition from the Roman State and developed a strong episcopal and unifying structure, leading to its legalization under the Emperor Constantine (313 AD).